Tech9Apps/ai-harvest-timesheet/scratchpad.md

    - Use consistent styling with Material UI theme
    - Use progress indicators for better user feedback
    - Disable interactive elements during loading
+   - Add helpful instructions and examples for user input

 7. Loading States:
    - Use a centralized loading context for managing multiple loading states